DicksonTeel/Mercy-Tech-Resources/Sound/Basic Audio Recording/Physics of Sound.md

 			- Two speakers can simulate sound coming from any location between the speakers.
 			- The exact same sound from both speakers will sound like it originates from center.
 			- Panning changes perceived location by changing inter-aural intensity.
-			- Panning can be used to combat masking.
+			- Panning can be used to combat frequency masking.

 	- Perception of Space
 		- Direct Sound: determines source location, size, and true timbre.